 We dislike many things about blanket season, but arguably the biggest pain by far is when your tail flap knots, chafes, and breaks the hair off the dock of your horse’s tail.
 Not only will our conditioning spray help smooth out frizzy knotted hair, witch hazel will soothes the irritated, chaffed skin while vegetable glycerine detangles and promotes hair growth, leaving your horses tail cleaner, thicker, and less irritated naturally.

 Have you used our All-In-One Conditioning Spray to keep your horse’s winter coat thick and healthy?
-Email us before and after pictures to firstname.lastname@example.org for your chance to be featured!
+Email us before and after pictures to firstname.lastname@example.org for your chance to be featured on our social media!